DjangoGirls/tutorial/en/css/README.md

 Great!

 As mentioned above, CSS has a concept of classes.
 These allow you to name a part of the HTML code and apply styles only to this part, without affecting other parts.
 This can be super helpful!
-Maybe you have two divs that are doing something different (like your header and your post).
+Maybe you have two divs that are doing something different (like your header and your blog post).
 A class can help you make them look different.

 Go ahead and name some parts of the HTML code.
 Add a class called `page-header` to your `div` that contains your header, like this: